 - Develop initiatives that support the inclusion of other forms of diversity, including but not limited to sexual orientation, spirituality, disabilities, age, and/or gender.

 The Diversity Committee is charged with the responsibility of moving the Association and its leaders to a point where consideration of diversity issues is intuitive.
 Ultimately, each OPA committee should consider diversity, cultural competency and related issues in every deliberation, and every decision should reflect due consideration of the impact of that decision on a diverse psychology community.
 The committee is charged with the task of keeping this in the forefront of thought throughout the association.
-Key areas in which this must occur are Education, Advocacy, Membership, Public Interest, Ethics, Planning/Development and Communication/Technology.
+Key areas in which this must occur are Education, Advocacy, Membership, Public Sector Issues, Early Career Psychologists, Ethics, Planning/Development and Communication/Technology.

 Links and Resources